 What Can the Traveler Do?

-If you find a Alabama vacation rental you like listed in HomeAway or VRBO, don't immediately book it.
-Instead, search this site, where you can book it without paying the Service Fee.
+If you find a Alabama vacation rental you like listed in AirBnB, TripAdvisor/FlipKey, HomeAway or VRBO, don't immediately book it.
+Instead, search a trustworthy site, like ALAVHR.com, where you can book it without paying the Service Fee or site commissions.
 If it is not listed on our site, contact the owner and tell them to list their rental here so you can book it without paying the Service Fee.